EVGA 850 B3 PSU Review

 Specifications

-In addition to its 80 PLUS Bronze certification, the 850 B3 also has ETA-C efficiency and LAMBDA-B noise ratings from Cybenetics (the evaluation report is available here).
+In addition to its 80 PLUS Bronze certification, the 850 B3 also has ETA-A- efficiency and LAMBDA-S++ noise ratings from Cybenetics (the evaluation report is available here).
 Contrary to the 450W-650W models, the 750 and 850 B3 have 50°C temperature ratings, again pointing to the utilization of a different platform.

 EVGA includes a complete set of protection features.
 But as you'll soon see, they don't always work the way EVGA describes them.
 Based on our previous experience, you could say we had a spate of bad luck with our B3-series samples.
 It's unfortunate for EVGA that we decided to buy these PSUs from retail, as the company suspiciously wasn't making review units available, to us at least.